 But hidden troubles exist though people put their heads in the sand.
 Compared to other entertainment forms like films, books and TV shows in China, online games are relatively minor in most people’s lives and in public opinions, but it has long been a severely afflicted area of vulgarity, eroticism and venality, much more serious than literature or art.

-The Chinese government recognized harms of games long time ago, and thus banned console games, but for unclear reasons, it leaves the much more harmful online games alone.
+The Chinese government recognized harms of games long time ago, and thus banned console games, but it has been turning a blind eye to it in the past years.

 The mercenary online games in China have addicted millions of teenagers, who often thus neglect studies and some even committed suicide for lack of money or being afraid to face the reality.